Tideshifts

 "Having the tightly woven web of support of Tideshifts was an absolute gift.

-The dialogue, connection, and dreams we built as a collective helped me both feel held and challenged me to find new ways to disrupt the status quo of the MIC.
-Now, a year following the commencement of our cohort’s regular gatherings, I’m continuing to carry the wisdom and lean on the relationships I wouldn’t have been able to nurture without Tideshifts.”
+The dialogue, connection, and dreams we built as a collective helped me both feel held and challenged me to find new ways to disrupt the status quo of the MOC.
+Also, a year after my cohort's close and with continued access to the regular gatherings, I'm continuing to enjoy the wisdom and lean on the relationships I wouldn't have been able to nurture without Tideshifts.”

 — Kayley